BARF - Raw food diet for dogs & cats

 Risks of a BARF diet

 What has been scientifically proven is the possible risk associated with feeding your animal raw meat.
 Raw meat can be infected with harmful bacteria, such as Campylobacter and Salmonella, which may cause serious gastrointestinal symptoms.
 This is why it is not advisable to give your animal raw meat if: you have a puppy or if you, your animal or someone in your household has a weakened immune system.
 Feeding bones also comes with the risk of sharp edges puncturing the stomach or bowel walls, resulting in adverse effects.

 If you are considering giving your dog and/or cat raw meat, please consult your veterinarian about the composition of the daily ration and have the diet checked by a competent body for completeness and balance if possible.
 You can also choose for a more conservative diet such as Farm Food, which is high quality and natural dog food without any preservatives.
-This dog food has been made from compressed pellets, ensuring no vital get lost during the production process.
+This dog food has been made from compressed pellets, ensuring no vital ingredients get lost during the production process.
 High level purity and a special way of producing gives your pet a shiny coat and healthy stool.